CraftsmenLtd/BloodConnect/docs/legal/TermsOfService.rst

 2. Open Source Usage
 --------------------
-BloodConnect is an open-source project licensed under the [Insert License Name, e.g., MIT License].
+BloodConnect is an open-source project licensed under the www.bloodconnect.net.
 As an open-source project:

 - You are free to use, copy, modify, and distribute the software, subject to the terms of the license.
 - The platform is provided "as is," without warranties of any kind, express or implied, including but not limited to fitness for a particular purpose or non-infringement.